coodoo/xstate-examples/README.md

 - `v4` is based on David's [TodoMVC](https://codesandbox.io/s/xstate-todomvc-33wr94qv1) example but with a couple of improvements.

-- This is the most complex one of all examples, for that it showcased how to use the latest and greatest `Actor` model for communication between child components and their parent.
+- This is by far the most complex example, it showcased how to use the latest `Actor` model for communication between child components and their parent.

-- Pay attention to how `TodosMachine` spawn child `TodoMachine` and pass it's ref to each child component as a local single truth of handling component state.
+- Pay attention to how `TodosMachine` spawned child `TodoMachine`s and pass it's ref to each child component as a local single truth that handles the component state.

 - More details in the folder's `Readme.md`